online-ml/river/docs/releases/unreleased.md

 ## tree

 - Fix a bug in `tree.splitter.NominalSplitterClassif` that generated a mismatch between the number of existing tree branches and the number of tracked branches.
+- Fix a bug in `tree.ExtremelyFastDecisionTreeClassifier` where the split re-evaluation failed when the current branch's feature was not available as a split option.
+The fix also enables the tree to pre-prune a leaf via the tie-breaking mechanism.

 ## utils